QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

-We sweep the time-to-build structure and the demand for engineers into the household technology and putting the supply of new engineers into the technology for producing goods
+We sweep the time-to-build structure and the demand for engineers into the household technology and putting the supply of new engineers into the technology for producing goods.

 .. math::